LeetLLM

 Not every problem benefits from test-time scaling.
 Applying tree search or Best-of-N to the wrong use case results in unnecessary latency and wasted resources.
 You should bypass extended reasoning for:

-• Simple source-of-truth queries (e.g., "What is your return policy?").
-Query the policy source directly; extra internal reasoning will not recover a missing or current fact.
+• Simple source-of-truth queries (e.g., "What is the API key retention policy?").
+Query the policy source directly; extra internal reasoning won't recover a missing or current fact.

 • Retrieval failures.
 If the problem requires external facts or tools, longer internal reasoning is the wrong fix.
 You need retrieval, search, or tool use.